 Pre-College Passport: Guide to Life Outside of the Classroom.

 - Sign up for your Pre-College Passport events.
 You’ll receive a detailed email in late May with information on how and when to sign up for your session.

 - Your activities will keep you busy during your entire stay, so be sure not to make plans to leave campus on the weekend.

 Bring your H-ticket and government-issued photo ID to check-in.

 - Your H-ticket is your customized check-in ticket, which you must print and present at check-in along with your government-issued photo ID.
 You'll receive an email when your H-ticket is available in online services to print (generally a few days before your session's check-in date).

 Check-in hours are 1 to 3 pm at your residence hall on the Sunday your session begins:

-Your residence hall will be listed on your H-Ticket (available via online services a few days before your session begins) which you must present at check-in along with a government-issued photo ID.
+Your residence hall will be listed on your H-Ticket (available in online services a few days before your session begins) which you must print and present at check-in along with your government-issued photo ID.